tjjarvinen/HKQM.jl/docs/src/guide.md

 bracket(ψ, H, ψ)
 ```

-After that Helmholtz Greens function can be used to generate better estimate for the lowest eigen state
+After that Helmholtz Greens function can be used to generate better estimate for the lowest eigen-state

 ```@example guide
 ϕ, E = solve_eigen_states(H, ψ; max_iter=10, rtol=1E-6)
 ```

-You can add more states to the solution by giving more intial states
+You can add more states to the solution by giving more initial states

 ```@example guide
 ψ111 = particle_in_box(ceg, 1,1,1)